aws/aws-sdk-js-v3/clients/client-transcribe-streaming/README.md

 ### Acquire from Node.js Stream API

 In Node.js you will mostly acquire the speech in [Stream API], from HTTP request or devices.
 Stream API in Node.js (>= 10.0.0) itself is an async iterable.
-You can supply the the streaming into the SDK input without explicit convert.
+You can supply the streaming into the SDK input without explicit convert.
 You only need to construct the audio chunk shape that can be recognized by the SDK:

 ```javascript